 Maid salary deduction

 Employers are not allowed to deduct any amounts relating to food costs, medical expenses, agency fees, work permit applications, or their maids’ repatriation from Singapore.
 When applying for their domestic helper’s work permit, employers must declare to the Ministry of Manpower the salary they will pay their maid each month and they need to comply with this.

-Employers must pay salaries within seven days after the last day of each month of work.
+Employers must pay salaries within 7 days after the last day of each month of work.
 Bear in mind that many maids send money home each month, so paying your maid’s salary on time is also important to her and her family.
 Employers should consider wiring the money to the worker’s bank account in Singapore so that there is a clear track record of payments.

 Hiring a full-time maid comes with numerous responsibilities and various costs, though the benefits to your household and family can be immense.
 If you put in the time and effort required to find the best maid for your needs, and manage the working relationship with care, there will be mutual benefits for both your family and your domestic helper.